EdAyers/edlib/docs/meta_1.md

 ### What is WHNF?

 'WHNF' stands for "weak head normal form".
-This basically means "apply the minimal amount of reductions so that the root of the `expr` can't be reduced further.
+This basically means "apply the minimal amount of reductions so that the root of the `expr` can't be reduced further".
 Often this is less work than fully reducing the expression and often we only care what the root looks like anyway.
 There is [a stack overflow answer](https://stackoverflow.com/questions/6872898/haskell-what-is-weak-head-normal-form) that explains WHNF well.
 Finding the WHNF is decidable but in general but can take arbitrarily long to compute.
 You can put an expression in WHNF using the `whnf` tactic.
 You can see this used in the `intro` tactic.